mprestin77/oci-container-instances/README.md

 ![image](https://github.com/mprestin77/oci-container-instances/assets/54962742/028cb8b2-c1b3-49df-a87a-d5a79e0c9536)

-OCI serverless function is a light weight resource with a limited execution time.
+OCI serverless function is a light-weight resource with a limited execution time.
 Transcoding of large media files can be quite time consuming and require more disk space than OCI functions support.
 Therefore, the role of the function is to spin up a serveless container instance that can efficiently execute the transcoding job.

 # Pre-Requisites

-Both OCI function and container instance use a resource principal to authenticate and access Oracle Cloud Infrastructure resources[Resource Principals](https://docs.oracle.com/en-us/iaas/Content/Identity/Tasks/callingservicesfrominstances.htm).
+Both OCI function and container instance use a resource principal to authenticate and access Oracle Cloud Infrastructure resources [Resource Principals](https://docs.oracle.com/en-us/iaas/Content/Identity/Tasks/callingservicesfrominstances.htm).
 You should create a [dynamic group](https://docs.oracle.com/en-us/iaas/Content/Identity/Tasks/managingdynamicgroups.htm) for the compartment where you are deploying your OKE cluster.
 When creating a dynamic group to match all compute instances in the compartment you can use the following matching rule:

   instance.compartment.id = 'compartment-id'